naacl-org/naacl-2021-website/_pages/home.md

 <h2>News</h2>

+**February 6, 2019**.
+Hotel rooms at discouted rates are now available for the conference.
+Special rates for students are also available on a first-come-first-served basis.
+Details about hotel accommodation are [here](/participants#accommodation).
+{: .notice--info}

+If you require a visa to attend the conference, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=t-mmC7Ngrk-S835t3Z6bZaQKPumvKxxDqgDQK1a8-MVUOFA4UTZLTFNTWDdDMENQWENDUzY4Q0hWWS4u) as soon as possible to request your visa invitation letter.
+More information about visas [here](/participants/#visa-information).
+{: .notice--info}

 **February 5, 2019**.
 If you require a visa to attend the conference, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=t-mmC7Ngrk-S835t3Z6bZaQKPumvKxxDqgDQK1a8-MVUOFA4UTZLTFNTWDdDMENQWENDUzY4Q0hWWS4u) as soon as possible to request your visa invitation letter.
 More information about visas [here](/participants/#visa-information).
 {: .notice--info}